VukGlisovic/gcp/dataproc/examples/letter_statistics/readme.md

 First of all make sure the data is in place, therefore, run the `data_generator.py` with the appropriate parameters set.
 This will create a dataset and upload it to a cloud storage bucket.
+If you want to have this data locally, simply copy it to a local directory with a `gsutil` command.

 Next, upload `calculate_letter_statistics.py` (the pyspark script) and `initialize_cluster.sh` (the bash script for initializing a dataproc cluster).